rsoetirto/rsoetirto/README.md

 ---
 I'm a current M.S.
 Business Analytics candidate at USC (2024)

-I started coding last year (2023), here is my coding journey.
+I started coding last year (2023), follow my coding journey here!
+Please don't hesitate to reach out for any collaborations or just to say hi.

 <br>